-- 196. (1) If, from the absence of witnesses or any other reasonable cause to be recorded in the proceedings, the Trial Judge considers it necessary or desirable to postpone the commencement of or to adjourn any trial, he or she may from time to time postpone or adjourn the proceedings for such time as he or she considers reasonable and may by warrant remand the defendant in prison or some other place of security. - (2) During a remand the Trial Judge may at any time order the defendant to be brought before him or her.
+196. (1) If, from the absence of witnesses or any other reasonable cause to be recorded in the proceedings, the Trial Judge considers it necessary or desirable to postpone the commencement of or to adjourn any trial, he or she may from time to time postpone or adjourn the proceedings for such time as he or she considers reasonable and may by warrant remand the defendant in prison or some other place of security.